AGENTS

 * `preview` does not run watch mode or hot module replacement (HMR).

-* Source inspection flags are not supported in `preview`; use `dev` for that workflow.
+* `preview` does not support source inspection flags; use `dev` for that workflow.

 * For scripts/agents, rely on `ready.json` and avoid parsing terminal output.